Impuzamugambi

-Like the Interahamwe, the Impuzamugambi was trained and equipped by the Rwandan Government Forces (RGF) and the Presidential Guard of Rwanda's president and MRND leader Juvénal Habyarimana.
+Like the Interahamwe, the Impuzamugambi was trained and equipped by the Rwandan Government Forces (RGF) and the Presidential Guard of Rwanda's president and MRND leader, Juvénal Habyarimana.
 When the genocide started in April 1994, the Interahamwe and the Impuzamugambi acted in close collaboration and largely merged their structures and activities, though some distinction was still evident in differences in their clothing.
 Some génocidaires participated with both militias in the killings of Tutsis and moderate Hutu.
-After the main period of genocide, members of both militias as well as large parts of the Hutu population fled from Rwanda to the east of the Democratic Republic of Congo.
+After the main period of genocide, members of both militias as well as large parts of the Hutu population fled from Rwanda to the west into the Democratic Republic of Congo.

-Of the leadership of the CDR, Hassan Ngeze and Jean Bosco Barayagwiza were greatly responsible for commanding the Impuzamugambi.
+Under the leadership of the CDR, Hassan Ngeze and Jean Bosco Barayagwiza were greatly responsible for commanding the Impuzamugambi.
 Both were found guilty in 2003 by the International Criminal Tribunal for Rwanda of planning and leading the genocide, incitement of genocide, and crimes against humanity.
 They were both sentenced to life imprisonment.
 The sentence against Barayagwiza was later reduced to 35 years due to a partial violation of due process.
 After deducting time already served, he would have stayed in prison for at least 27 years but later died.